hennessysarah/SoundsLikeThis-Qualtrics-backend/README.md

    c.
 Number of recommendations.
 If you want more or fewer recommendations than 10, you can edit this throughout the javascript block (e.g, rec_array.length)

 6. Save your project and test thoroughly.

+**Please cite the tool in your research publications**

+Please cite the tool its self:

+Hennessy, S., & Greer, T. (2024).
+SoundsLikeThis: A music matching tool for researchers and music-lovers [Computer software].
+University of Southern California.
+SoundsLikeThis.us

+and please cite our original paper:

+Hennessy, S., Greer, T., Narayanan, S., Habibi, A., (2024).
+Unique affective profile of nostalgic music: An extension and conceptual replication of Barrett et al., 2010.
+Emotion.